Overall Score 6 Represents average audio ecosystem compatibility score.

 more than that of JLab Go Air Pop by 3 hours

 It takes 2.2 hours to fully charge the JLab Go Air Pop's battery.
-It is highly adivsable to charge fully the battery before using the earbuds for the first time.
+It is recommended to fully charge the battery before using the earbuds for the first time.

 Jabra Elite 5 takes 2 hours to fully charge the battery,